What are the best headphones for cycling? Should you cycle with earphones or earbuds?

 Under 250$ [Check The Latest Price]

-Of course Apple has its own model of sport earbuds, they have a lot of cool functionalities but hey… it’s Apple, so expect a crazy price tag and some compatibility issues.
+Of course, Apple has its own model of sports earbuds, they have a lot of cool functionalities but hey… it’s Apple, so expect a crazy price tag and some compatibility issues.

 The sound is good but not the best, an adaptive EQ automatically tunes the music to the shape of your ear, at least allegedly.
 Call and mic quality is the best available.

-Sweat/water-resistant grade are only IPX4, which means they are not totally waterproof.
-The battery life is average but the case holds a lot of charge and they get juiced-up very quickly.
+Sweat/water-resistant grades are only IPX4, which means they are not totally waterproof.
+The battery life is average but the case holds a lot of charges and they get juiced up very quickly.

 Specs: